 As recruiters, much of our job overlaps with careers in HR.
-We review resumes, spend time with candidates, and tackle much of the administrative work that comes with making a new hire.
+Our responsibilities include reviewing resumes, spending time with candidates, and handling much of the administrative work that goes into hiring a new employee.

 But human resources goes beyond just recruiting; HR professionals have a hand in every aspect of the organization pertaining to personnel.
 They guide new hires through their onboarding phase, administer benefits plans, assist with resolving workplace conflicts and serve as a trusted legal resource, among other duties.
 Interestingly, our work as recruiters means we also specialize in hiring people for such roles.

 If you’re considering one of the many different careers in HR, we put together this helpful guide to HR job titles.
 It will help you understand where each of the various human resources job titles falls in the overall hierarchy of an organization and what specific duties are expected of each role.